Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Discussion and future directions

 \section{Discussion and future directions}

 We have identified how particular properties of processing observed in the brain can be used to achieve strong OOD generalization, and introduced a two-component algorithm to promote OOD generalization in deep neural networks.
 The first component is a structured representation of the training data, modeled closely on known properties of grid cells -- a population of cells that collectively represent abstract position using a periodic code.
-However, despite their intrinsic structure, we find that grid code and standard error-driven learning alone are insufficient to promote OOD generalization, and standard approaches for preventing overfitting offer only modest gains.
-This is addressed by the second component, using DPP-A to implement attentional regularization over the grid code.
+However, despite their intrinsic structure, we find that grid cell code and standard error-driven learning alone are insufficient to promote OOD generalization, and standard approaches for preventing overfitting offer only modest gains.
+This is addressed by the second component, using DPP-A to implement attentional regularization over the grid cell code.
 DPP-A allows only a relevant and diverse subset of cells to influence downstream computation in the inference module using the statistics of the training data.
-For proof of concept, we started with two challenging cognitive tasks (analogy and arithmetic), and showed that the combination of grid code and DPP-A promotes OOD generalization across both translation and scale when incorporated into common architectures (LSTM and transformer).
+For proof of concept, we started with two challenging cognitive tasks (analogy and arithmetic), and showed that the combination of grid cell code and DPP-A promotes OOD generalization across both translation and scale when incorporated into common architectures (LSTM and transformer).
+It is worth noting that the DPP-A attentional mechanism is different from the attentional mechanism in the transformer module, and both are needed for strong OOD generalization in the case of transformers.
+Use of the standard self-attention mechanism in transformers over the inputs (i.e., A, B, C, and D for the analogy task) in place of DPP-A would lead to weightings of grid cell embeddings over all frequencies and phases.
+The objective function for the DPP-A represents an inductive bias, that selectively assigns the greatest weight to all grid cell embeddings (i.e., for all phases) of the frequency for which the determinant of the covariance matrix is greatest computed over the training space.
+The transformer inference module then attends over the inputs with the selected grid cell embeddings based on the DPP-A objective.